 \section{Abstract}

-A frozen, solid helium core, dubbed snowball, is typically observed around positively charged atomic impurities in liquid helium.
-Here we discover, using bosonic path integral simulations, that a different phenomenon arises around cationic molecular impurities, in particular protonated methane CH$_5^+$.
-Although the \he{} atoms are strongly localized in real space akin to snowballs, they still participate in vivid bosonic exchange in permutation space~-- induced by the molecular motion of the fluxional CH$_5^+$ molecule.
-This combination of solid-like order with an intense superfluid response in the first helium shell indicates that manifestations of local supersolid behavior can be realized using such charged molecules.
+A frozen, solid helium core, dubbed snowball, is typically observed around cations in liquid helium.
+Here we discover, using path integral simulations, that around a cationic molecular impurity, protonated methane, the \he{} atoms are indeed strongly localized akin to snowballs but still participate in vivid bosonic exchange induced by the ro-vibrational motion of the impurity.
+Such combination of solid-like order with pronounced superfluid response in the first helium shell indicates that manifestations of local supersolid behavior of \he{} can be induced by charged molecules.